 |Duration||Cost (US Dollars)|

-Most of our education / teaching volunteer placements are for an 8 week minimum duration.
+4 week minimum duration – however for our education placements we would suggest 8 weeks and above if possible.
 This is to ensure that the children and schools involved have enough time for their to be a significant social impact benefit and also to ensure that you have enough time to settle into the local community and appreciate the way of life and customs here.
 There is no maximum duration and we would suggest staying as long as possible to achieve the biggest social impact possible.

 We have volunteers and placements throughout the year, therefore you are welcome to arrive in any month.
 We are also flexible with being able to arrange airport collections so you are able to arrive on any airline into Kotoka International Airport at any time on any day of the week.